86Box/docs/settings/input.rst

 If you're not sure as to what axis or button numbers map to which sticks and buttons on the real controller, use the *Test* feature of Windows' *Game Controllers* control panel (``joy.cpl``).
 Keep in mind 86Box's button numbers start with 0, whereas the control panel's numbers start with 1.

 .. note:: Only DInput controllers are supported at the moment.
-XInput controllers are still supported through their DInput emulation mode, with no action required.
+XInput controllers can still be used through their DInput emulation mode, with no action required.